MinBZK/ai-validation/docs/Projects/TAD/ADRs/0003-tad-tool.md

   [plugins from AIVerify](https://github.com/IMDA-BTG/aiverify/tree/main/stock-plugins), or existing libraries, for technical tests.
 * The tool will use a design based on loose coupled modules.
-This can be done by scanning directories, to gather modules that implement a certain Interface.
+This can be done by scanning directories, to gather modules that implement a certain interface.
-* Plugins will have to implement an Interface to be picked up by the system.
+* Plugins will have to implement an interface to be picked up by the system.
 * We can, to some extend, re-use the already existing POCs or findings from these POCs.

 ## Decision